Derby of the Eternal Enemies

-The Derby of the Eternal Enemies (Ντέρμπι των αιωνίων αντιπάλων), also known among fans as the Mother of All Battles (μητέρα όλων των μαχών), is an association football derby contested between two of the most successful clubs of Greece, Olympiacos from Piraeus and Panathinaikos from Athens, the two main cities in the major Athens urban area.
+The Derby of the Eternal Enemies (Ντέρμπι των αιωνίων αντιπάλων), also known among fans as the Mother of All Battles (μητέρα όλων των μαχών), is an association football derby contested between the two most successful clubs of Greece, Olympiacos from Piraeus and Panathinaikos from Athens, the two main cities in the major Athens urban area.
 The derby is traditionally included among the world's top 10 greatest football derbies by the international media, along with rivalries such as Real Madrid–Barcelona, Liverpool–Manchester United and Boca Juniors–River Plate.
 American network CNN has ranked the Olympiacos–Panathinaikos derby among the ten greatest football rivalries of all-time.
 In October 2014, BBC named the Olympiacos–Panathinaikos derby "Europe's maddest derby" and in September 2019, Daily Mirror ranked the derby of the eternal enemies as the fifth most important derby in the world.

 History

 Cultural rivalry

-The rivalry between the two top Greek clubs can be traced back to some social, cultural and regional differences.
+The rivalry between the two top Greek clubs can be traced back to social, cultural and regional differences.
 Panathinaikos, founded in 1908, comes from Athens and was considered the classic representative of the high class and old Athenian society of the Greek capital.
 On the other hand, Olympiacos was founded in 1925 and comes from the port city of Piraeus, thus attracting supporters from the surrounding working class areas.
 Both cities have played a major role in Greek history since classical antiquity.

 These class differences between the people in the homelands of the two clubs offered further reasons for the animosity between their fans.
-Olympiacos' early success provided a way for the people of Piraeus, by which Panathinaikos was heavily supported, to express their contempt for the wealthier classes.
+Olympiacos' early success provided a way for the people of Piraeus to express their contempt for the wealthier classes.
 Furthermore, Olympiacos attracted fans from all over Greece who believed themselves to be victims of social and political unfairness.
-However, this kind of clash was much more pronounced in the past, as the class differences between the fanbases have faded out and the social gap that once separated the two sides has closed over the years.
-Today, both clubs boast fanbases that represent all social classes.